If your patient needs additional support breastfeeding, direct her to the For Patients page and view Find Breastfeeding Professionals.

 Review the Healthy People 2020 objectives for improving the health and well-being of women, infants, children, and families.

-ACOG's Executive Board Statement on Breastfeeding is available to members and non-members.
+ACOG's Executive Board Statement of Policy on Breastfeeding is available to members and non-members.

 Improvements in Maternity Care Policies and Practices That Support Breastfeeding